 Tinos villages are characterized by their picturesque architecture and interesting monasteries.
 The most scenic villages are found in the centre of the island and are mostly mountainous.
 They have few inhabitants with genuine hospitality.
 Pyrgos is the most famous village with traditional style and long tradition in marble carving.

 The villages Kardiani, Isternia and Tripotamos are also very nice.
 They offer spectacular views to the sea and the countryside and also distinguish for the elaborate marble adornments in houses and churches.
 Tinos Town, the place where ferries to Tinos arrive, hosts the Monastery of Panagia Evangelistria, which is considered a miracle working church.

 Most beaches in Tinos are calm and sandy.
-In the southern coast are the most popular beaches, organized with many tourist facilities, seafront taverns, cafeterias and accommodation.
+On the southern coast are the most popular beaches, organized with many tourist facilities, seafront taverns, cafeterias, and accommodation.
 Beaches on the northern part of the island are usually remote and quiet.

-Kolymbithra is a wonderful place for swimming, with plenty of amenities and unique environment.
-The busiest and most cosmopolitan beach in Tinos is Agios Ioannis Porto, offering crystal waters, soft sand and some luxury accommodation.
+Kolymbithra is a wonderful place for swimming, with plenty of amenities and a unique environment.
+The busiest and most cosmopolitan beach in Tinos is Agios Ioannis Porto, offering crystal waters, soft sand, and some luxury accommodation.
 Agios Romanos and Kionia are two other amazing and serene beaches in Tinos.

 Ferries to Tinos

 Ferries to Tinos depart all year long from two ports of Athens, Piraeus and Rafina.
 Ferries to Tinos from Athens are daily and the trip lasts from 2 to 5 hours, depending on the vessel.
 There is also frequent ferry connection between Tinos and the Cycladic islands of Mykonos, Syros, and Andros.